shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ios-mediation.md

 ---
-title: iOS Mediation
+title: iOS Mediation Overview
 description: In this article, learn about iOS mediation and how to mediate an iOS app for the latest release. ms.custom: ios-sdk ms.date : 10/28/2023
 ---

-# iOS mediation
+# Overview

 Mediation lets you sell ad impressions through multiple networks to generate more revenue.
 This is initiated by your main (mediating) SDK which calls out to one or more mediated SDKs in a "waterfall"-like process.
 If your main SDK can't show an ad for some reason, it can